jepcastelein/marketo-rest-python/README.md

 python_marketo
 ==============

-Python interface to marketo REST api <br />
+Python interface to marketo REST api.
+It covers all of the basic REST API for Lead, List, Activity and Campaign Objects.
+It also includes some Email, Folder and File APIs.
+It does not yet cover Custom Objects, Opportunity, Company and Sales Person Objects.<br />
 Detailed Doc - http://developers.marketo.com/documentation/rest/

 Installation